dss-extensions/dss_capi/Version8/README.txt

 Changes this version
 ====================
+- Solves issues with the follwing interfaces for DirectDLL: BusV.
 - Grid Forming Capabilities for PV/Storage.
 - CapControlMode Follow added for helping to represent deterministic capacitor behavior.
 - Load shape EDGE and Averaging (linear) interpolation for facilitating the description of loadshapes in time.